 Then, paste it inside the HTML code box of the widget.

-After you did it, you will see the new un-styled timeline section on the right.
+Once you do it, you will see the new un-styled timeline content on the right.

-Finally, all we have left to do is to copy the CSS rules and paste it inside the widget.
+Finally, all we have left to do is copy the CSS rules and paste them inside the widget.

 First, copy the CSS rules from the w3schools link above.

-After pasting the CSS rules, the timeline section will be styled and look better.
+After pasting the CSS rules, the timeline section will be styled better.

-The only problem is that the background color of the section was applied to the whole page and not only to the section itself.
+Please note that the background color was applied to the entire page and not only to the section itself.

 Because the HTML widget of Elementor does not have a Style tab, you’ll need to know some basic CSS if you would like to change the colors or sizes of the elements.